 X out ALD is a 501(c)(3) organization comprised of four Minnesota families.
 We want to see every child with ALD live a long and happy life.
 All of our families have boys with ALD.
 All the boys are also patients at the University of Minnesota Masonic Children’s Hospital.
 We saw how little funding there is for ALD research and decided to do everything we could to help support ALD research.
 We won’t stop until we X out ALD!

 Treasurer: Dan Groh

-Board Member: Cassie Groh
+Secretary: Cassie Groh

 We are Ken, Amanda and Niko from Minneapolis, MN.
 We had no knowledge of adrenoleukodystrophy (ALD) prior to our son, Niko, being born in June of 2018.
 He was diagnosed with ALD through newborn screening.
 Niko's at the time four-year-old cousin was diagnosed with ALD following his diagnosis.
 Niko is currently being monitored at the University of Minnesota's Masonic Children's Hospital.
 We feel so fortunate to have ALD experts in our backyard.
 On this short yet intense journey, we have learned how early diagnosis and monitoring are life saving.
 We are forever indebted to those who made newborn screening for ALD a reality and for the medical professionals dedicating their careers and lives to ALD research, monitoring and treatment.

 ALD has rocked our world both in Niko's diagnosis and future family planning.
 This journey has brought me to my knees and tested me every way possible, but I will not let ALD define my family.
 Niko and all boys with ALD deserve to live long, healthy, happy lives and that is why our goal is to X out ALD!!!